FranciscoRiano/team9_airbnb_amsterdam_analysis/notes/questions.md

 # Questions 22 Feb
 1. Research question: aproved or not by the professor.
 Is the number of independent variables enough to carry out our analysis
-2. If there is any way to collect all holidays through internet
+2. How can we integrate the calendar and holiday dataset with the listing data
-3. Google drive issue
+4. Google drive issue
-4. Data cleaning is it enough?
+5. Data cleaning is it enough?
+6.